bcaguayo/Notes/03/README.md

 Now we go over some of the reasoning behind these choices.

+- Include copies over the code from the file included literally.
+- step 1: preprocessor does all includes and defines.
+- step 2: cpp gets compiled into assembly.
+- step 3: linker - assembly gets linked into an executable.

 ### One Definition Rule

 Just as in C, multiple *declarations* of functions are allowed as long as the declarations are the same.